GAMS-dev/studio/README.md

 ```

 Then perform a `Build All` operation (`Build -> Build All`) to build the project.
 Finally, the GAMS Studio can be executed by triggering `Run` button or pressing `Ctrl + R`.

+# Contributing

+Your contributions to the GAMS Studio project are highly appreciated!
+Depending on
+your type of improvement you may want to [create an issue](https://help.github.com/en/articles/creating-an-issue)
+or [fork GAMS Studio](https://guides.github.com/activities/forking/) and open a pull
+request when your changes are ready.

+Before you request a review of your changes please make sure that you used the latest [GAMS release](https://www.gams.com/download/) for development and that your code is following the [Qt Coding Style](https://wiki.qt.io/Qt_Coding_Style).

 # Dependencies and Licenses